Faysal-Ezaz/Project_AWS/3-TerraForm Automation/Automation_Tutorial.md

 <h2>The general workflow will be as follows:</h2>
 Firstly, we will create an IAM user, assign it the "AdministratorAccess" Role and finally create an "Access Key".
-More on <b>Access Key</b> later on in this project and why it is actually used/needed.
+More on <a href = "#section1"><b>Access Key</b></a> later on in this project and why it is actually used/needed.
 Secondly, we will open GitBash and type in some command, along with some code that will help us automate the entire process!

 <strong>Here are the commands that we will use in Gitbash.</strong>